blitz-js/blitz/README.md

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 LGBTQ+, women, and minorities are especially welcome.
 Please read our [Code of Conduct](https://github.com/blitz-js/blitz/blob/canary/CODE_OF_CONDUCT.md).

-## Demo
+## LIVE Demo

-The initial Blitz demo app is at [examples/first-demo](https://github.com/blitz-js/blitz/blob/canary/examples/first-demo/README.md).
+The initial Blitz demo is live at [first-demo.blitzjs.com](https://first-demo.blitzjs.com/)!

+It's source code is at [examples/first-demo](https://github.com/blitz-js/blitz/blob/canary/examples/first-demo).
 NOTE: The API is very alpha, and will change.

 ## I invite you to join me — let’s build the future of web dev together. 🤝